 Children with state adoption subsidy are enrolled in the PMHP.
 However, an exemption from PMHP enrollment for outpatient behavioral health services may be granted on a case-by case basis.
 Once disenrolled, these children remain enrolled in the PMHP only for inpatient hospital psychiatric services.
 They may obtain outpatient services from any qualified Medicaid provider.
-Providers are reimbursed through FFS Medicaid.
+Providers may report services to Medicaid on a FFS basis.